-ECU purchased Saltmoney.org software in an effort to increase the financial literacy of our students.
+ECU purchased Saltmoney.org software to increase the financial literacy of our students.
 The software was rolled out to students via email in the spring and summer terms of 2014.
 We have taken SALTmoney.org wallet cards and used presentations from the site when invited to speak to students in COAD 1000 (freshmen success seminar).
-We also use and recommend the SALT site when presenting at on financial wellness at campus-wide events.
+We also use and recommend the SALT site when presenting on financial wellness at campus-wide events.